cvtop/newrepo/README.md

 # newrepo
-hank's first repository on githut for python
+hank's first repository on github for python